jsbennett/jekyll-now/_posts/2018-01-21-quackathon.md

 So to start, the Dundee University Computer Society were organising a hackathon on the 11th of November 2017.
 Since Dundee University Computer Society initials are DUCS, they refered to the hackathon as a Quackathon (hahaaaaaaa).
 For those who do not know what a hackathon (I didn't until I went to one), it has nothing to do with hacking in the sense of illegal things i.e. hacking.
 Basically, a hackathon is where a group of people come together to hack something together wihtin a certain amount of time, i.e. to create something within 24 hours.

-So for the Quackathon, we had 24 hours and there were diferent challenges to choose from.
+So for the Quackathon, we had 24 hours and there were different challenges to choose from.

 Blog to be continued...